Di5ina/DPACKS/README.md

 # Overall TODO

 * create youtube video with a simple overview on how these nodes can be used
-* create sweeping lines, arcs
+* create sweeping lines, arcs.
+Sort of implemented with the new accumulate line insert
 * Add support for an anti fill set to black
 * Port the generators to decal inserts for manual detailing with kitops
 * Port my dot's generator that produces tileable output.